The Records Division is open Monday through Friday 8:00 am to 4:30 pm, excluding weekends and holidays.

 Please see City Hall for road closure requests, event center bookings, and amplified music/sound permits.
 If the event will be held on city property, please provide a signed copy of the Alcohol Beverage Control Daily License Application/ Authorization form and license letter to City Hall.

-California Department of Alcoholic Beverage Control now offers an online LEAD (Licensee Education on Alcohol and Drugs) Training Program.
+California Department of Alcoholic Beverage Control now offers an online LEAD (Licensee Education on Alcohol and Drugs) Training Program for people serving alcohol at events.
 If the training is listed as a requirement by the police department, the LEAD program (or SafeServe) certificate can be displayed on site in the event of an inspection.
 More information on this program is available at the ABC web page HERE.

 The Alcohol Beverage Control License Letter may be subject to additional conditions by the Winters Police Department.
 Conditions are based on the size and type of event and will be listed on the Alcohol Beverage Control License Letter.
-Examples of conditions that may be required by the Police Department are: alcohol serving cups will not be larger than 16 ounces, safety barrier fence must be at least 4 feet tall, or wristbands identifying persons over the age of 21 and under the age of 21 must be used on premises.
+Examples of conditions that may be required by the Police Department are: alcohol serving cups will not be larger than 16 ounces, signs prohibiting guests from bringing alcohol into the event should be displayed, safety barrier fence must be at least 4 feet tall, signs prohibiting alcohol in certain areas should be displayed, or wristbands identifying persons over the age of 21 and under the age of 21 must be used on premises.

 Please fill out and print the following forms and bring them to the Police Department when you apply for an ABC license letter (further instructions can be found on the ABC web page HERE):